-Most of the RHS Gardening Advice enquiries regarding rust occur on the following hosts: allium species, antirrhinum, bluebell, box, chrysanthemum, fuchsia, heuchera, hollyhock, hypericum, mahonia, pear, pelargonium, poplar, rose and vinca.
+Most of the RHS Gardening Advice enquiries regarding rust occur on the following hosts: allium species, antirrhinum, bluebell, box, chrysanthemum, fuchsia, heuchera, hollyhock, hypericum, lawn grasses, mahonia, pear, pelargonium, poplar, rose and vinca.

 Rust fungi have very limited host ranges.
 For example, the rust that attacks antirrhinum is a different species from that affecting hollyhock.
 By late summer there may be many different rust species present on various plants in the garden.